-Upgrading Pulse Secure Client
+"Upgrading Pulse Client"

-Upgrading Pulse Secure Client
+Upgrading Pulse Client

-The software image for each supported Pulse server includes a Pulse Secure client software package.
-When a newer version of Pulse is available, you can upload the new software to the Pulse server.
-You can have more than one version of Pulse on a Pulse server but only one Pulse client package can be active.
-If you activate a new version of Pulse, and if the Pulse server's automatic upgrade option is enabled, connected Pulse clients display an upgrade prompt to the user.
+The software image for each supported Pulse Secure server includes a Pulse Client software package.
+When a newer version of Pulse Client is available, you can upload the new software to the Pulse Secure server.
+You can have more than one version of Pulse Client on a Pulse Secure server but only one Pulse Client package can be active.
+If you activate a new version of Pulse Client, and if the Pulse Secure server's automatic upgrade option is enabled, connected Pulse Clients display an upgrade prompt to the user.
 The user can choose to install the upgrade or cancel the operation.
 If a user cancels, the upgrade prompt appears each time the client connects to the server.
-During a client software upgrade the Pulse client loses connectivity temporarily.
+During a client software upgrade Pulse Client loses connectivity temporarily.

 Note: The automatic update feature is supported on Pulse Connect Secure and Pulse Policy Secure servers only.
-SRX gateways do not support automatic Pulse software updates.
+SRX gateways do not support automatic Pulse Client software updates.

-Note: If you configure Pulse to make 802.1X based connections, a reboot might be required on Windows endpoints when Pulse is upgraded.
+Note: If you configure Pulse Client to make 802.1X based connections, a reboot might be required on Windows endpoints when Pulse Client is upgraded.

-Figure 44: Pulse Client Upgrade Message
+Figure 49 Pulse Client Upgrade Message